powsybl/.github/ISSUE_TEMPLATE.md

   - PowSyBl Version: ...
   - OS Version: ...

-* **Other information** (e.g. detailed explanation, stacktraces, related issues, suggestions how to fix, links for us to have context, eg. stackoverflow, gitter, etc)
+* **Other information** (e.g. detailed explanation, stacktraces, related issues, suggestions how to fix, links for us to have context, eg. stackoverflow, spectrum, etc)

 (if a question doesn't apply, you can delete it)